Applications for the 2023-24 academic season will open in October, 2022.

 Due to the difficulty in obtaining visiting artist visas on short notice, foreign nationals living outside the U.S. will not be invited to substitute with NWS.
 Foreign nationals living within the U.S. who substitute with NWS will be required to show proof of eligibility to receive stipend.

-The New World Symphony admits Fellows of any race, color, creed, sex, marital status, affectional or sexual orientation, family responsibility, national origin, ancestry, handicap, or religion to all the rights, privileges, programs and activities generally accorded or made available to Fellows at NWS.
+The New World Symphony admits Fellows of any race, religion, color, gender, gender expression, national origin, citizenship, disability, marital status, family responsibility, affectional or sexual orientation to all the rights, privileges, programs and activities generally accorded or made available to Fellows at NWS.
 It does not discriminate in the administration of its educational policies, admissions policies and other NWS-administered programs.